graebnerc/OpennessDataR/README.md

  forthcoming.
  DOI: [10.1007/s10290-020-00391-1](https://doi.org/10.1007/s10290-020-00391-1)

-It is desirable to cite the original sources.
+It is also desirable to cite the original sources.
 Your find more information about how to do this [here](https://graebnerc.github.io/OpennessDataR/).